 March 22, 2022

-The wind was howling all night long, but it was really only directly hitting my from about 11:30 pm to 2 am.
+The wind was howling all night long, but it was only directly hitting my tent from about 11:30 pm to 2 am.
 The rest of the time it was just noisy.
-And so cold.
+And so damn cold.

 I woke around 6:15 am, immediately checking whether my water froze in my bottles and then looking around to see if Volt caught up to us after dark.
 No dice.
-It was just Mad Max and I here.
-And since we only had 17 miles to Highway 87, I strongly doubted that Volt would catch us.
-It might just be the two of us heading into Payson tonight.
+It was just Mad Max and I there.
+And since we only had 17 miles to Highway 87, I strongly doubted Volt would catch us.
+It could be the two of us heading into Payson tonight.

-Mad Max had to help me this morning work the zipper on my rain jacket so it would close.
-It’s degraded these past three weeks from an ‘almost functional’ status and to its present rating of ‘hot mess.’
+Mad Max had to help me work the zipper on my rain jacket this morning so it would close.
+It’s degraded these past three weeks from an “almost functional” status to its present rating of “hot mess.”
 The teeth on the zipper are wonky and misshapen, and I’m literally having to use duct tape to keep my jacket closed in the biting wind.

-I should have replaced this 9-year old rain jacket before heading out this thru-hike.
-The material is so worn it barely keeps me dry.
-The zipper had been problematic for over a year now.
-I’m not sure why I was attempting to put 800 more miles on it.
+I should have replaced this 9-year-old rain jacket before heading out on this thru-hike.
+The material is so worn that it barely keeps me dry.
+The zipper has been problematic for over a year now, so I’m unsure why I was attempting to put 800 more miles on it.

-It’s probably just because I absolutely love the jacket’s bright pink color, which just makes me feel happy every time I wear it.
-The color has since been discontinued and replaced with boring options like black, navy blue, and forest green.
+It’s probably because I absolutely love the jacket’s bright pink color, which makes me feel happy every time I wear it.
+The color has been discontinued and the manufacturer replaced with boring options like black, navy blue, and forest green.
 But it’s time to face reality.
-Like it or not, I’m going to need a new jacket before the end of this trail.
+Like it or not, I will need a new jacket before the end of this trail.

 THREE AMIGOS